sam-goodwin/eventual/website/docs/overview.md

 # Overview

-Welcome to the Eventual Concepts documentation!
+Welcome to Eventual!

+## Introduction

+Eventual is a code-first service and software development kit (SDK) that helps developers build and evolve event-driven architectures using modern infrastructure-as-code.
+Its composable service model is designed for building and evolving microservice architectures, simplifying the process of building, deploying, and maintaining these systems by providing a set of libraries and APIs that abstract away the complexities of distributed systems.

 ## Getting Started

-- [Getting Started](./getting-started.md) - set up a new project with a new project
+- [Getting Started](./getting-started.md) - set up a new project, deploy it to the cloud and test it out.

 ## Building Blocks